Care Volunteer Projects in Nepal

 - Placement locations: Kathmandu, Chitwan

-- Types of care projects: Children's homes, special needs centres, specialist care centres (malnutrition and HIV/AIDS), early learning classes in schools, day care centres
+- Types of care projects: Special needs centres, specialist care centres (malnutrition and HIV/AIDS), early learning classes in schools, day care centres

 - Age of children: newborn – 20s (some adults with disabilities)